 Food dehydrators all have the same basic components:

 This can be mounted in the back, on the bottom, or on the top.
 It is usually paired with the unit’s heating element.
-You will need a food dehydrator with fan if you don’t want to constantly rotate trays.
+You will need a dehydrator with fan if you don’t want to constantly rotate trays.
 There are also fan non electric options available.

 - Heater Element

 This heater can have a single temperature or a range that is set by way of a programmable thermostat.
-A food dehydrator with temperature control gives you more range as far as what kinds of foods and items you can make safely and effectively.
+A dehydrator with temperature control gives you more range as far as what kinds of foods and items you can make safely and effectively.

 - On/off switch

-While none of the items on this list can be considered a non-electric food dehydrator, drying racks for the sun are available if you want a cheaper, lower-tech option.
-Some of the drying trays can also be used as an oven food dehydrator.
+While none of the items on this list can be considered a non-electric dehydrator, drying racks for the sun are available if you want a cheaper, lower-tech option.
+Some of the drying trays can also be used as an oven dehydrator.

 - See-through window